FAQ

 Facilitators-in-Training are college students or young professionals (ages 18-20) who are teamed with an adult facilitator to assist with each group.

-Our Staff is comprised of youth and adult volunteers who serve in various roles throughout the weekend.
-Many of our staff members are HOBY Alumni who were participants in the Leadership Seminar and other HOBY programs as high school sophomores, and who return each year to dedicate their time and energy to providing a similar experience for this year’s Ambassadors.
+Our staff comprises youth and adult volunteers serving various roles throughout the weekend.
+Many of our staff members are HOBY Alumni who participated in the Leadership Seminar and other HOBY programs as high school sophomores.
+Each year, they dedicate their time and energy to providing a similar experience for this year's Ambassadors.

 What safety measures are in place?

-We maintain an adult to student ratio of no more than 12:1 at all times.
-All volunteers over age 18 are required to successfully complete a background check, including the Pennsylvania Access to Criminal History report, the Pennsylvania State Child Abuse Clearance for Volunteers Having Contact with Children, and a Federal Background Check, including fingerprinting.
-These are the same level of requirement for all PA public school teachers.
+We maintain an adult-to-student ratio of no more than 12:1 at all times.
+In addition, all volunteers over age 18 are required to successfully complete a background check, including the Pennsylvania Access to Criminal History report, the Pennsylvania State Child Abuse Clearance for Volunteers Having Contact with Children, and a Federal Background Check, including fingerprinting.
+These are the same level of requirements for all PA public school teachers.

 Should an emergency situation arise while we are on campus, we will follow emergency procedures prescribed by the University.
-When we are off campus, we follow the emergency procedures of the facility that we are visiting.
+Likewise, when we are off campus, we follow the emergency procedures of the facility that we are visiting.

 Use or possession of alcohol, unauthorized or illegal drugs, tobacco products, and/or weapons of any kind is strictly prohibited for all participants and may result in expulsion from the program.